awsdocs/amazon-ec2-user-guide/doc_source/spot-fleet-examples.md

 ## Example 5: Launch a Spot Fleet Using the Diversified Allocation Strategy<a name="fleet-config5"></a>

 The following example uses the `diversified` allocation strategy\.
 The launch specifications have different instance types but the same AMI and Availability Zone or subnet\.
 The Spot Fleet distributes the 30 instances across the 3 launch specifications, such that there are 10 instances of each type\.
-For more information, see [Spot Fleet Allocation Strategy](spot-fleet.md#spot-fleet-allocation-strategy)\.
+For more information, see [Allocation Strategy for Spot Instances](spot-fleet.md#spot-fleet-allocation-strategy)\.

 **Availability Zone**